DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-ensemble.md

         - **Loss function**: [Evidence Lower Bound (ELBO)](https://pyro.ai/examples/svi_part_iii.html), which guides parameter updates by balancing data fit and model complexity.
         - **Optimizer method**: algorithm for updating parameter values, [ADAM](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) by default.

+???+ tip

+    Consider using minimum settings - such as the end time at `3`, the number of samples at `1`, and the solver method at `euler` - to check whether the calibration can run to completion with the given mapping.

 ## Create and save the calibrated dataset

 Once you've configured the settings, you can run the operator to generate a new calibrated dataset.
 The new dataset becomes a temporary output for the Calibrate ensemble operator.
 You can connect it to other operators in the same workflow.